vincetse/allocator/README.md

 3. GNU Automake 1.11.3
 4. GNU Libtool 2.4.2
 5. GNU Make 3.81
+6. GNU Valgrind 3.7.0
-6. Boost 1.53.0
+7. Boost 1.53.0

-\#2-6 are used for unit testing and installing the files to the include directory.
+\#2-7 are used for unit testing and installing the files to the include directory.
 You can always skip unit tests and manually copy the files to your include directory.

+### Building

+This is a header-only library, so there is nothing to build.
+However, unit tests need to be compiled to run.
+Here are the steps to run after you clone the repository.

+    autoreconf
+    ./configure
+    make check

 ### Examples